aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/README.md

 This sample architecture uses event-driven patterns to post transactions in near real-time rather than in batches.
 In this system, customers get a more fine-grained account balance, they can dispute transactions much sooner, and processing load is offloaded from batch systems during critical hours.

-### Architecture and Message Flow
+### Architecture and Workflow

 <!-- ![Architecture Diagram](./assets/images/architecture-annotated.png) -->
 ![Architecture Diagram](./assets/images/event-driven-payment-systems-reference-architecture-updated.png)

 1. A user initiates a payment which the authorization application approves and persists to an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table.

-2. An [Amazon EventBridge](https://aws.amazon.com/eventbridge/) Pipe reads approved authorization records from the [DynamoDB](https://aws.amazon.com/dynamodb/) table stream and publishes events to an EventBridge custom bus.
+2. An [Amazon EventBridge](https://aws.amazon.com/eventbridge/) Pipe reads approved authorization records from the DynamoDB table stream and publishes events to an EventBridge custom bus.

-3. Duplicate-checking logic can be added to the [EventBridge](https://aws.amazon.com/eventbridge/) Pipe through a deduplication [AWS Lambda](https://aws.amazon.com/lambda/) function.
+3. Duplicate-checking logic can be added to the EventBridge Pipe through a deduplication [AWS Lambda](https://aws.amazon.com/lambda/) function.

-4. An [EventBridge](https://aws.amazon.com/eventbridge/) rule invokes an enrichment [Lambda](https://aws.amazon.com/lambda/) function for events that match to add context like account type and bank details.
+4. An EventBridge rule invokes the enrichment Lambda function for events that match to add context like account type and bank details.

-5. The [Lambda](https://aws.amazon.com/lambda/) function queries metadata and publishes a new event back to the [EventBridge](https://aws.amazon.com/eventbridge/) custom bus with extra info.
+5. The enrichment Lambda function queries metadata and publishes a new event back to the EventBridge custom bus with extra info.

-6. An [EventBridge](https://aws.amazon.com/eventbridge/) rule watching for enriched events invokes an [AWS Step Functions](https://aws.amazon.com/step-functions/) state machine to apply business rules to the event as part of a rules engine.
-In this case the [Step Function](https://aws.amazon.com/step-functions/) state machine is representative of any rules engine, such as Drools or similar.
+6. An EventBridge rule watching for enriched events invokes an [AWS Step Functions](https://aws.amazon.com/step-functions/) workflow to apply business rules to the event as part of a rules engine.
+In this case the Step Function "state machine" is representative of any rules engine, such as Drools or similar.

-7. When an event passes all business rules, the [Step Functions](https://aws.amazon.com/step-functions/) state machine publishes a new event back to the [EventBridge](https://aws.amazon.com/eventbridge/) bus.
+7. When an event passes all business rules, the Step Functions workflow publishes a new event back to the EventBridge bus.

-8. An [EventBridge](https://aws.amazon.com/eventbridge/) rule enqueues a message in an [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) (SQS) queue as a buffer to avoid overrunning the downstream posting subsystem.
+8. An EventBridge rule enqueues a message in an [Amazon Simple Queue Service (SQS)](https://aws .amazon.com/sqs/) queue as a buffer to avoid overrunning the downstream posting subsystem.

-9. A [Lambda](https://aws.amazon.com/lambda/) function reads from the [SQS](https://aws.amazon.com/sqs/) queue and invokes the downstream posting subsystem to post the transaction.
+9. The posting Lambda function reads from the SQS queue and invokes the downstream posting subsystem to post the transaction.

-10. The [Lambda](https://aws.amazon.com/lambda/) function publishes a final event back to the [EventBridge](https://aws.amazon.com/eventbridge/) bus.
+10. The posting Lambda function publishes a final event back to the EventBridge custom event bus.

 ### AWS services in this Guidance